OUR commitment

 • One in four families experiences food insecurity each year.

-• More than 18,000 residents live in rural communities where essential services are limited.
+• More than 18,000 residents live in rural communities with limited essential services.

 • Nearly 40% of youth do not complete secondary school.